Jhelum: Demographics

+Language

+In the 2023 census, 83.05% of the population identified their mother tongue as Punjabi, 10.74% identified Urdu, 4.37% identified Pashto, while 1.84% spoke other minor languages (mostly Sindhi and Saraiki).

-Geography and climate
+Geography

-Lying at 32°56′ North latitude and 73°44′ East longitude, Jhelum is located a 1hour and 30 minute drive from the capital of Pakistan, Islamabad, and a 3 hour drive from the heart of Punjab, Lahore.
+Lying at 32°56′ North latitude and 73°44′ East longitude, Jhelum is located a 1 hour and 30 minute drive from the capital of Pakistan, Islamabad, and a 3 hour drive from the capital of Punjab, Lahore.
 Jhelum is linked with these cities through the National Highway N-5.
-Several cities are within 1 to 2 hours drive including Gujrat (home to fan manufacturing), Gujranwala, Chakwal, and Mirpur, Azad Kashmir.
+Several cities are within 1 to 2 hours drive including Gujrat (home to fan manufacturing), Gujranwala, Chakwal, and Mirpur.

+Climate

-Jhelum has a monsoon-influenced humid subtropical climate (Köppen climate classification) and is extremely hot and humid in summer, and cold and generally dry in winter.
-The maximum recorded temperature in the pre-monsoon season of April to June is 49.2 C, whereas in winter the minimum temperature recorded is -0.6 C. The average annual rainfall is about 900 mm, which is much below the required quantity given the extremely high evaporation levels.
+Jhelum has a monsoon-influenced humid subtropical climate (Köppen Cwa) and is extremely hot and humid in summer, and pleasant and generally dry in winter.
+The maximum recorded temperature in the pre-monsoon season of April to June is 49.2 C, whereas in winter the lowest temperature recorded is -0.6 C. The average annual rainfall is about 900 mm, which is much below the required level given the extremely high evaporation levels.
 Nevertheless, in the rainy season, water torrents flow from the north to the Jhelum River very rapidly and cause damage to the crops, bridges, and roads.
 This is responsible for the soil erosion in the district.

 Over the years, global climate change has affected Jhelum as well as any other place on Earth.
 Below, comparison charts from Weatherbase and NOAA show the difference in rainfall between 1990 and 2015: